Abstract

 Method name compression

 Since the intention of the protocol is to be used in a context where the list of method is static, methods can be called by index instead of by name.
-This improves a lot the efficiently since it can instantly select the method on the server side instead of using a look-up table.
+This greatly improves efficiency since it can instantly select the method on the server side instead of using a look-up table.

-The method listing procedure returns the list of all the methods associated with there index, the index can then be used instead of the method name in Request and Notifications.
+The method listing procedure returns the list of all the methods associated with their index, the index can then be used instead of the method name in Request and Notifications.